Guy's Blog

 Training is all about personal growth, and respecting the efforts that our fellow students make to grow, in all aspects of their lives.

 Frankly, I don’t care what you think about a transperson’s gender.
-The only polite and decent course is to respect their choice regarding how they are identified, and to respect the courage it has taken them to live as they do in a world so sadly full of people slow to love and quick to hate.
+The only polite and decent course is to respect their choice regarding how they are identified, and to respect the courage it has taken them to live as they do in a world so sadly full of people who are quick to judge.

 Your free safety guidelines, in a handy pdf!